Implicit Third-Order Peer Triplets with Variable Stepsizes for Gradient-Based Solutions in Large-Scale ODE-Constrained Optimal Control: Two modified Peer triplets

 Although the pulcherrima triplet has many favourable properties, its stability angle below $62^o$ may be too small for some applications.
 By sacrificing some of these properties, a Peer triplet with much larger angle could be designed in \cite{LangSchmitt2025a}.
 Being designed with algebraic manipulation software, all coefficients of this triplet are known with exact rational numbers.
 However, we mostly present double precision data in order to save space.
 The triplet \texttt{AP4o33vsi} ({\textbf A}djoint {\bf P}eer method with \textbf{4} stages, \textbf{o}rders $q=\textbf{3}$ for state and adjoint, \textbf{v}ariable stepsizes, \textbf{s}mooth grids, \textbf{i}teration) is based on the nodes

 The diagonal matrix $K$ is also positive definite and, hence, preserves the sign in the cone condition \eqref{KKT_ctr_peer}.
 The triplet has a substantially larger angle $\alpha>83^o$ of $A(\alpha)$-stability than \texttt{AP4o33vgi} and the complement of its stability region is contained in $[-0.6,20]\times[-15,15]$.
 One drawback is larger error constants, see Table~\ref{TPT}.
-The standard method is uniformly zero stable in $[\underline\sigma,\bar\sigma]=[0.65,1.80]$ and it has LSRK form again, but not its adjoint method.
+The standard method is uniformly zero stable in $[\underline\sigma,\bar\sigma]=[0.65,1.80]$ with the modified weight matrix

+The method has LSRK form again, but not its adjoint.
 For the adjoint method, we now have in condition \eqref{supkonv} for super-convergence \cite[Lemma~5.1]{LangSchmitt2025a},

 where $\hat a_{41}\le0.1011$ here.
 Hence, for \texttt{AP4o33vsi} it only holds that